 We deliver a majority of the orders directly to customers ourselves.
-We maintain cooperation arrangements with a number of third-party couriers to deliver our products to our customers in those areas not covered by our own fulfillment infrastructure, particularly in lower-tier cities.
+We maintain cooperation arrangements with a number of third-party couriers to deliver our products to our customers in those areas not covered by our own fulfillment infrastructure, particularly in smaller and less developed cities.
 Third-party sellers also use third-party couriers if they do not use our delivery services.